The Semi-Infinite Asymmetric Exclusion Process: Large Deviations via Matrix Products: The rate function

 using the form of $v$ given in~\eqref{explicit}.
 The latter rate may be evaluated using a functional large deviation principle for the random walk.
 This alternative method hinges on the availability of the large deviation result and the resolvability of the variational problems that come out of its application, which may be more complicated than our original approach.
 In principle, however, the method seems suited to not only reveal large deviations for the asymptotic density, but also for a density profile depending on a macroscopic space variable, as done by Derrida \emph{et al.} in \cite{DLS} in the case of the finite TASEP.

 By contrast, the technique presented in this paper is more elementary and direct.
 It therefore seems to be more flexible, giving hope to produce large deviation principles for a range of other systems with spatially correlated distributions given by a matrix product representation.
-In particular there are several natural variants even of the example of a semi-infinite TASEP considered in this paper: For example, we would be interested in identifying a large deviation principle for the semi-infinite TASEP process starting from a configuration given by a value of $\rho$ in Theorem~\ref{liggettteo} with $1-\alpha\leq\rho\leq\alpha$.
+In particular there are several natural variants even of the example of a semi-infinite TASEP considered in this paper: For example, we would be interested in identifying a large deviation principle for the semi-infinite TASEP process starting from a configuration given by a value of $\rho$ in Theorem~\ref{liggettteo} with $\rho>\alpha>\frac12$, which was so far excluded for technical reasons.
 It also seems feasible to generalise the large deviation principle for the overall density to a large deviation principle for a density profile.
 Finally, it would be interesting to analyse the non-stationary TASEP using a time dependent matrix representation, as given by Stinchcombe and Sch\"utz in~\cite{SS}.

 \textbf{Acknowledgements:} HGD has been supported by CONACYT with CVU 302663, PM by EPSRC Grant EP/K016075/1.
-JZ has been partially supported by the Leverhulme Trust, Grant RPG-2013-261, and EPSRC, Grant EP/K027743/1.
+JZ has been partially supported by the Leverhulme Trust, Grant RPG-2013-261, EPSRC, Grant EP/K027743/1 and a Royal Society Wolfson Research Merit Award.
 We also thank Rob Jack for his useful comments.